RidhwanHazian/GrabStudent/README.md

 - Navigate to `/driver` to view available bookings.
 - Select a booking to take responsibility for it.
 - View all accepted bookings in "My Bookings".
+- When a booking is selected by a driver, an email notification is sent to the customer.
 - Use the status dropdown to update bookings (Pending, Accepted, On the way, Completed, Cancelled).
 - When a booking status is updated, an email notification is sent to the customer.